Retail and Hospitality Careers

 Graduation $45

-• Textbooks or other supplies may be required for this program.
-Visit the VCC Bookstore for more information.
+Textbooks or other supplies may be required for this program.
+For information and prices please contact easd@vcc.ca.

 * Fees are approximate and subject to change with the approval of VCC's Board of Governors.
 Students are required to pay any applicable fee increases.
 Application and assessment fees are non-refundable.
 Tuition fees include a non-refundable deposit ($300 or $500, depending on program).